CrusherNotDrip/respect-funkin/README.md

 # Respect Funkin
 Naw Bro Respect the funk [Download Here](https://gamebanana.com/mods/336932)

-## Installation:
-You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

-Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

-To install LuaJIT do this: `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit ` on a Command prompt/PowerShell

 ## Credits:
 * [RespectRox](https://gamebanana.com/members/1816465) - Creator of Respect Funkin | Artist, Musics, Chartings
 * SleepyHead - The creator of the Alien Man